maximebf/atomik/docs/en/manual/views.md

 ### Using helpers

 Helpers are callable from any file that is being rendered.
-That is to say views, layouts or any file rendered using *Atomik::renderFile*.
+That is to say views, layouts or any file rendered using `Atomik::renderFile`.
 They are accessible as methods of $this.
 Helpers are automatically loaded.

-Helpers are also available in the same way from actions, but there are meant to be use from views.
+Helpers are also available in the same way from actions.

     <span class="date"><?php echo $this->format_date('01-01-2009') ?></span>